Primary Navigation Mobile

 Should you buy one?

-Whether it’s the simple and friendly interior, the suspension set-up that allows for some driving entertainment, the very usable range, the abilities for ultra-fast charging or the practicality, the Ioniq 5 is certainly a car we’re inclined to recommend you look at if you’re in the market for a family-friendly EV.
-It’s a genuine challenger.
+Whether it’s the simple and friendly interior, the suspension set-up that allows for a decent amount of driving entertainment, the usable driving range, the abilities for ultra-fast charging or the practicality, the Ioniq 5 is certainly a car we’re inclined to recommend you look at if you’re in the market for a family-friendly EV.
+No wonder buyers love theirs.

 What we like